Navidreza80/System_Design/README.md

 ## Days 3-4: Database Systems
 Learn: SQL vs NoSQL, Indexing, Sharding, Replication

+• If you have no clue what SQL is, I recommend you to watch this toturial: https://youtu.be/7S_tz1z_5bA?si=1QiLguPJPwXQqqNb

 Project: Model an E-commerce Database in both SQL and NoSQL

 Output: GitHub repo with schema diagrams